Financial Statement Analysis Bootcamp

 Attendance and penalty for missing classes

 Requiring attendance is necessary for several reasons.
-First, many of you misjudge how much you miss out on learning when you miss classes.
-It is difficult to catch up once you miss a class.
-Watching a video (if available) is inadequate as it is cognitively far inferior to paying attention in a classroom.
-Second, less than 25% of the students who miss a class watch the video (if available).
-As a result, they are lost in subsequent classes, which provides wrong signals to me as an instructor.
-Third, there is diminished classroom interaction and poorer quality of class discussion if you are absent.
-Fourth, you do not get enough feedback if you do not work through the questions I pose in class.
-Fifth, I lose the feedback on how much you are learning with fewer questions in class.
+First, you incorrectly assume you can catch up on a missed class by watching a recording (if available).
+Videos do not engage your brain as much as a live class.
+Second, less than 20% of you watch the recording (if available).
+You are then lost in class, which provides wrong signals to me as an instructor.
+Third, your absence hurts class discussions.
+Fourth, you miss out on feedback if you do not work through the questions I pose in class.
+Fifth, I lose the feedback since there are fewer questions.

 The policy below will be in effect only after the add/drop period.

-Without mandatory attendance, as much as half the class can be absent.
+Without mandatory attendance, attendance is often below 50%.
 Therefore, though I dislike doing this, I penalize absences.
-I understand that there are valid reasons for absences.
 If you anticipate being absent for good reasons, please email me well in advance.
-You can enter "Excused" on the attendance sheet described below to avoid the penalty if I approve.
+Please enter "Excused" on the attendance sheet described below to avoid the penalty if I approve.
 If you miss a class due to emergencies and cannot tell me in advance, do not panic.
-Take care of the emergency first and then email me.
-I will permit you to change the "absent" to "excused."
-But, if you miss a class without a valid reason, there is a penalty, as shown below.
+Take care of the emergency first, and then email me.
+I will permit you to change the "Absent" to "Excused."
+But, if you miss a class without a valid reason, there is a penalty, as stated below.

-For sections meeting in 150-190 minute sessions, you would lose one grade (A to A-, A- to B+, B+ to B, B to B-, and so on) for EVERY missed session unless you were explicitly excused via email.
-Thus, if you miss two class sessions, you would lose two grades, and so on.
+For sections meeting in 150-190 minute sessions, you will lose one grade (A to A-, A- to B+, B+ to B, B to B-, and so on) for EVERY missed session unless you were explicitly excused via email.
+Thus, if you miss two class sessions, you will lose two grades, and so on.

-For sections meeting in 75-80 minute sessions, you would lose one grade (A to A-, A- to B+, B+ to B, B to B-, and so on) for EVERY TWO missed sessions unless you were explicitly excused via email.
-Thus, if you miss four class sessions, you would lose two grades, and so on.
+For sections meeting in 75-80 minute sessions, you will lose one grade (A to A-, A- to B+, B+ to B, B to B-, and so on) for EVERY TWO missed sessions unless you were explicitly excused via email.
+Thus, if you miss four class sessions, you will lose two grades, and so on.

-Please sit in the same seat in every class and display your name tags.
-After entering the class, please mark yourself present in the first 20 minutes in the OneDrive sheet (link posted on OneDrive after the add/drop period is over.)
+After entering the class, please mark yourself present in the first 20 minutes on the OneDrive sheet (link posted on Brightspace).
 You will be marked absent if you are more than 20 minutes late unless it is because of factors beyond your control (traffic, subway, interviews running late).
 You will also be marked absent if you leave the class early unless you have my permission or get it afterward.
 You will get an F in the course if you are caught cheating on the attendance sheet.

 Exams and Grading